JoeBillingsley/JoeTheAverage.github.io/_drafts/ClothingReference.md

     - Clothing is a means for others to identify you as one group or another
     -

-- At the other end of this you have workwear wherein its better if your clothes have been worn and tell their own story
+- At the other end of this you have work wear wherein its better if your clothes have been worn and tell their own story
-- Workwear  sets of clothing are trying to communicate something different
+- Work wear sets of clothing are trying to communicate something different

 - Fashion is an interesting mix of culture and something a bit more primal
     - Much of it is learned and culturally we can unlearn some of our lower level thinking also